leog7one/thinkalyke/README.md

 You can unregister from a "Thought" in the "My Thoughts" page

-You must be signed in to leave comments for a Thought
+You must be signed in to leave comments for a "Thought"

 You can view all the comments you had made by clicking on the "My Comments" button, in the "My Thoughts" page.